How to collaborate with people who have color vision deficiency

 Avoid using fill for textboxes, or use a neutral color

 Using a fill color on a text-based markup like Cloud+ can separate it from the drawing and make it easier to read.
-But if the text and fill colors are very similar in shade, it can be difficult for a person with CVD to tell them apart.
+But if the text and fill colors are similar in shade, it can be difficult for a person with CVD to tell them apart.

-If you must use fill colors on your markups, consider using a neutral color like white or select high-contrast colors as mentioned earlier in the article.
+If you must use fill colors on your markups, consider using a neutral color like white, or select high-contrast colors as mentioned earlier in the article.

 Colour Blind Awareness